 Is it Actually Achievable to get to Net Zero?

-IN WHICH CIRCUMSTANCES IS ZERO WASTE ACHIEVABLE?
+IN WHICH CIRCUMSTANCES IS NET ZERO WASTE ACHIEVABLE?

 As our #DontWasteTime campaign draws to a close, it is our hope that the Conference of Parties (COP26) accelerates the urgent climate action needed across all stakeholders to achieve Net Zero.
 Don’t Waste can support your Zero Waste Journey by providing transparent data-driven insights into your waste streams and recommendations for zero waste solutions.
-We ensure that transparency is at the forefront of your Zero Waste to landfill journey and provide waste management solutions that are aligned to your sustainability strategy.
+We ensure that transparency is at the forefront of your Zero Waste to Landfill journey and provide waste management solutions that are aligned to your sustainability strategy.

 #DontWasteTime take action and start your Zero Waste Journey today.

 Linus Naik: Group Sustainability and Business Development Manager ()